nathnp/Nathans-old-Site/README.md

 The site is hosted using [blot.im](https://blot.im).

+If you spot a typo, open an issue, or hit me up on [Mastodon](https://crabland.social/@Nathan) @nathan@crabland.social

 You may not use any of these files for your own purposes.
+This repo is ment to show how I use Blot, and as an exaple for those starting to use Blot.

 If you would like to link to, or cite a page or post.
 Link to the main site, not here.